Most Games for Glenelg (1921 to 2022)

 Summary

 Described by Neil Kerley as a “super clubman and a super player” on the wing, in the centre or defence, he was a player to be relied upon.
 His father Clem, uncle Reg and brother Geoff also played at league level for the Bays while Laurie’s influence extended much further than the footy field.
-Has been assistant secretary, youth coaching director, general manager from 1987-92, chairman of the past players and officials committee and Hall of Fame selection committee.
+He was the club's general manager from 1987-92, has been assistant secretary, youth coaching director and spent many years on the past players and officials committee and Hall of Fame selection committee.

 Luke Panozzo